Tools

 nerdctl

-Section titled “nerdctl”is how you interact with containers running under containerd.
+Section titled “nerdctl”is how you interact with containers managed by containerd.

 It’s installed with colima and is available by running colima nerdctl.